ptbrown4/2018-fall-javascript-2-project/README.md

 To accomplish this there is a very powerful method on arrays called flatMap

-I've added the below to the bottom of past.js, open the console and looks at what it is logging (hint, if you use map instead of flatMap, you would be getting an array of arrays)
+I've added the below to the bottom of past.js, open the console and look at what it is logging (hint, if you use map instead of flatMap, you would be getting an array of arrays)